jonambas/react-delver/README.md

 Type: `string | string[]`

 Array of globs patterns for your React code to parse.
+See [fast-glob](https://github.com/mrmlnc/fast-glob) for more information.

 #### `options.ignoreSubComponents`